mariedias/mariedias/README.md

 # Hi there! <img src="https://emojis.slackmojis.com/emojis/images/1536351075/4594/blob-wave.gif" width="25"/>

 I'm **Maria**, a Computer Science major with a passion for software development and a keen interest in art.<br>
-I currently work providing technical support in Portuguese, English, and Spanish at HCLTech.

 ### 🐈 Interests